 Every spring, high school students in the Georgia Local Section participate in the United States National Chemistry Olympiad (USNCO) competition.
 The program is intended to encourage American youth to achieve excellence in chemistry and is a multi-tiered process with competitions at the local, national and international level.
 More information is available at the USNCO website.

-Online registration for the 2021 Georgia Chemistry Olympiad competition is now open and will be available until 5 pm on Friday, January 15 2021.
-Please use this link to register your interest.
+Online registration for the 2022 Georgia Chemistry Olympiad competition is now open and will be available until 5 pm on Friday, January 21, 2022.

 - Students must be U.S. citizens or legal, permanent residents of the United States (green card holders) to take the U.S. national examination.